 Students receive one credit hour for every 15 hours spent in a didactic classroom setting, one credit for every 30 hours spent in laboratory, and one credit hour for every 40 hours spent in a clinical setting.
 The Curriculum is based on a course or block structure which allows students to completely focus on one content area at a time.
-Nursing courses are outlined below.
+Nursing courses are outlined in the student catalog.